Mohandas (2008 film)

-Mohandas is a 2008 Hindi drama film directed by Mazhar Kamran based on a story by noted Hindi writer Uday Prakash.
-The film stars Sonali Kulkarni, Nakul Vaid, Sushant Singh, Uttam Halder, Sharbani Mukherjee and Aditya Srivastava and is produced by Abha Sonakia.
+Mohandas is a 2008 drama film directed by Mazhar Kamran based on a story by noted Hindi writer Uday Prakash.
+The film stars Sonali Kulkarni, Nakul Vaid, Sushant Singh, Uttam Halder, Sharbani Mukherjee and Aditya Srivastava.

 Mohandas was released on 4 September 2009.
 The film received positive reviews and was nominated for the Grand Prix at the Fribourg International Film Festival.

 Synopsis

 Born in a poor family, young Mohandas lands an important job at the 'Oriental Coal Mines'.
 However, his success story is brutally disrupted when somebody steals his identity and takes his place in his name.
 A local journalist tapes the story which reaches Meghna, an Indian television star newsreader in Delhi, a Kafkaesque tale of identity theft that becomes a searing indictment of bureaucratic corruption and conspiracy.